bitovi/miner/readme.md

 # Miner

 Miner wraps localhost tunelling services to easily expose your Node server to the web.
-The default service interface looks like this:
+The Miner service interface looks like this:

 ```javascript
   var miner = require('miner');